hammoudnow/hammoudnow/README.md

 - 👋 Hi, I’m Mohammad Hammoud
 - 👀 I’m interested in Data Driven Applications, Product Design, Data Analysis
-- 🌱 I’m currently learning how bias can affect hiring algorithms
+- 🌱 I’m learning my way into vibe coding, and how to create applications that add value
 - 📫 How to reach me?  @hammoudnow

 <!---